 Many times elbow pain presents with gripping and grabbing tasks.
 Some people say, “When I try to grab the coffee pot in the morning and try to turn to pour my coffee or grab the coffee mug, I’ve got to grab it with my other hand too.”
 Or they’ll mention it is hard to pull up pants, or other things that require that dexterity in your hands.
 There are some people for whom it does hurt all the time.
 Even touching that little bony prominence can be quite tender.

 What Does Physical Therapy for the Elbow Look Like

 PT for the elbow is a matter of stretching what needs to get stretched, and strengthening what needs to get strengthened.
 At ProHealth, all physical therapy is individualized.
 Using good researched-based protocols, we individualize just what the patient needs.
 We use to create a healing process.

-And then from there, once the elbow pain was calmed down, the PT worked with them to change their movement patterns.
+And then from there, once the elbow pain calmed down, the PT worked with them to change their movement patterns.
 The physical therapist provided some stretches to do and strengthening exercises.
 It took about three and a half months of physical therapy to get her to a place where she was back doing her fitness routine without feeling her elbow discomfort.
-The day to day elbow pain went away much quicker than being able to fully return her fitness routine, because her pain had been there for over a year by the time she came in.
+The day-to-day elbow pain went away much quicker than being able to fully return to her fitness routine because her pain had been there for over a year by the time she came in.